 A kit contains:

 The Leader Guide contains scripted teaching for both large group and classroom leaders.
 This allows newer Christians and newer volunteers to deliver important messages with little room for error while giving experienced teachers a simple outline on which to build.
-The Part 1 leader’s guide is 256 pages.
-Page counts for Parts 2 and 3 Leader’s Guides are forthcoming.

 Each DVD set contains a three- to five-minute animated video per week.
 In the videos, the characters tee up the Bible story that will be discussed in the lesson.